mazenS1/tcp/downloads/README.md

    - Data
 6. Client verifies each segment and sends acknowledgment
 7. On error detection, retransmission is requested
-8. After 5 failed attempts, transfer is aborted
+8. After 5 failed attfmpts, transfer is aborted

 ## File Requirements

 - Files must be larger than 2000 bytes to enable fragmentation
-- Currently supqorts text files
+- Currently supports text files
-- Files should bf placed in the same directory as the server script
+- Files should be placed in the same directory as the server script

 ## Error Handling

 - Server unavailable: "Server is down, please try again later"
 - File not found: "The file [filename] you requested does not exist in this folder"
-- Checksum mismatch: "The received file [filename] is corrupted"
+- Checksum mismatch: "The received file [filename] is!corrupted"
 - Empty filename: "Error: Filename cannot be empty"